 Roger and Judy enjoyed traveling both here and abroad but especially loved visiting their grandchildren and positively impacting their lives over the past 25 years.
 This included visits with Tyler, Jacob, and Ally in San Jose, as well as Grace, Maggie, Ben, Cosley and great grandson Milo in Alaska.

 Roger is survived by his wife Judy, their son Jack of San Jose, CA and his wife DeeDee; son T.J. of Gustavus, AK and his wife Barbara; son Steven of Eureka, CA; and sister Mary Lazar of Fredricksburg, VA.
 He was dearly loved and adored by his family and grandchildren who will miss him very much.

 He was a gifted storyteller blessed with a great sense of humor.
 He loved trains, baseball cards, gin martinis, good cigars and all sports including Villanova basketball, the Dodgers, the Angels and the Lakers.

 Funeral Mass will be celebrated at 10:00 a.m. on Saturday, November 2 at St. Paschal Baylon Catholic Church, 155 W. Janss Rd., Thousand Oaks.
 All who knew Roger are invited to attend.
 In lieu of flowers, the family requests that you consider volunteering with children or sending a donation to your favorite organization that works with them.

-To plant a tree in memory of John Rogers “Roger” Lazar, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John Rogers “Roger” Lazar, please visit our floral store.